postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 To add a mock server to a specific version of your collection, refer to the section [Setting up mock](/docs/v6/postman/mock_servers/setting_up_mock)

 ### Adding documentation

 You can link your private and public documentation on collections with an API.
 In the **Develop** tab, click **Add documentation**.
 The following screen opens:

 [![api add doc](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)

 In the above screen, select a corresponding collection from the list whose documentation you want to link and click **Add Documentation**.
 The documentation is now added to the API.
+Only available collections will be shown in this list.

 To understand how versioning influences documentation, refer to the section [Versioning an API](/docs/v6/postman/working_with_apis/versioning-an-api).